Directed by Jonny Wilson

 Screenplay by Colin Muir

-Produced through Hair in the Gate film Productions with Hero Productions (Iceland)
+Produced by Hair in the Gate film Productions (UK) and Hero Productions (Iceland)

 A crime boss’s daughter, Coco, renews her friendship with her father’s enforcer Ethan Higgins as he rescues her from a hostage situation.
 To avoid capture, they must make their way to a small fishing port on the far side of an island.

 While they run for freedom the roundup of the pair is headed by a hired gun.
 Jake Star, an acquaintance of Ethan Higgins.
 Coco and Ethan become good friends again, but Ethan never does tell Coco the true reason why he is there to rescue her.